 The proof proceeds by first bounding the discrepancy between the chain of empirical estimates of the joint obtained by averaging over T herded Gibbs samples, $\{P_T^{(s)}\}, s \ge \tau$, and a Gibbs chain initialized at $P_T^{(\tau)}$.
-After one sweep over N variables, this discrepancy is bounded above by 2N/lT.
+After one iteration, this discrepancy is bounded above by O(1/T).

-The Gibbs chain has geometric convergence to π and the distance between the Gibbs and herded Gibbs chains decreases as O(1/T).
-When the distance between $P_T^{(\tau)}$ and π is sufficiently large, the geometric convergence rate to π dominates the discrepancy of herded Gibbs and thus we infer that $P_T^{(\tau)}$ converges to a neighborhood of π geometrically in time τ for a fixed T. To round-off the proof, we must find a limiting value for τ .
+The Gibbs chain has geometric convergence to π and the distance between the Gibbs and herded Gibbs chains is bounded by O(1/T).
+The geometric convergence rate to π dominates the discrepancy of herded Gibbs and thus we infer that $P_T^{(\tau)}$ converges to π geometrically.
+To round-off the proof, we must find a limiting value for τ .
 The proof concludes with an $O(\log(T))$ burn-in for τ .

-When there exist conditional independencies in a distribution, we can still apply herded Gibbs with a fully connected graph and treat all the other variables as the Markov blanket of the variable to be sampled.
-Theorem 3 and its corollary still apply.
-Alternatively, we can apply herded Gibbs on a more compact representation with an incomplete graph.
-It requires less memory to run herded Gibbs because the number of weights depends exponentially on the neighborhood size.
-However, for a generic graph we have no mathematical guarantees for the convergence rate of herded Gibbs.
+However, for a generic graph we have no mathematical guarantees on the convergence rate of herded Gibbs.
 In fact, one can easily construct synthetic examples for which herded Gibbs does not seem to converge to the true marginals and joint distribution.
 For the examples covered by our theorems and for examples with real data, herded Gibbs demonstrates good behaviour.
 The exact conditions under which herded Gibbs converges for sparsely connected graphs are still unknown.

-4. Experiments
+4 Experiments